AlexIoannides/kubernetes-mlops/README.md

 ### Launching the Containerised ML Model Scoring Service on the GCP

-This is largely the same as we did for running the test service locally using Minikube,
+This is largely the same as we did for running the test service locally using Minikube - run the following commands in sequence,

 ```bash
 kubectl run test-ml-score-api --image=alexioannides/test-ml-score-api:latest --port=5000 --generator=run/v1
 kubectl expose rc test-ml-score-api --type=LoadBalancer --name test-ml-score-api-http
 ```

-But, to find the external IP address for the GCP cluster we need to use,
+But, to find the external IP address for the GCP cluster we will need to use,

 ```bash
 kubectl get services